socialpinpoint/api-social-pinpoint/v1/README.md

     ]

 ### Surveys
-Surveys allow structured feedback and can be attached to information markers or zones (polygons)
+Surveys allow structured feedback and can be attached to information markers or zones (polygons).

-`GET /api/v1/projects/{project_id}/surveys.json' will return all configured surveys for the `{project_id}`
+`GET /api/v1/projects/{project_id}/surveys.json'` will return all configured surveys for the `{project_id}`.

-An example result
+An example result:

     [
       {